|Nutritional Guidelines (per serving)|

 Once the meat is cooked, to thicken the broth, remove 1/2 cup of broth from the pot and place into a plastic cup with lid.
 Stir in 1 to 2 tablespoons of flour. secure the deep brown, and shake until flour is absorbed and there are no lumps.
 Return mixture to warm stew, stirring until the broth thickens.

 Follow the directions up to step 10 in the above recipe.
 Add the rosemary, thyme, salt, and pepper.
 Lock on top and raise heat to high.

 When pressure has built up, and it is "hissing," reduce the heat slightly.
 Cook for 10 to 15 minutes at a steady pressure.
 Remove from heat and release pressure.

 Following the manufacturer's instructions, carefully remove the lid after the pressure has been released.

 Check the meat.
 It should be tender but if further cooking is necessary, add water if needed and secure lid.
 Cook another 5 minutes after pressure has built up again.

-Proceed with step 12 in the above recipe to thicken the juices and finish the dish.
+Proceed with step 12 to thicken the juices and finish the dish.